dokkev/obsidian-valut/SIm2Real/TDMPC.md

 - The key technical contribution is how the model is learned.
 - Prior works learns a model through state or video prediction, but this is inefficient
 - To overcome challenges, we make 3 key changes
-	- learn the latent representation of the dynamics model purely from reward
+	- learn the latent representation of the dynamics model purely from reward to make learning

 *Terminal Value Function*